IyiKuyoro/Caesar-Cipher/readme.md

 This is a web page that encrypts text using the Caesar cipher encryption method.
-Details about this can be found Click [here](https://en.wikipedia.org/wiki/Caesar_cipher).
+Details about this can be found [here](https://en.wikipedia.org/wiki/Caesar_cipher).

 This project is to encrypt the text using a left rotation of 5.